merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Final set of GTDB genomes and their contigs dbs

 Ultimately, we ended up with a relatively small group of 338 gut microbial genomes from the GTDB that we used for downstream analyses.
-If you elected to download these genomes from [https://doi.org/10.5281/zenodo.7883421](https://doi.org/10.5281/zenodo.7883421) via the instructions at the top of this page, you will find their contigs databases in the `VESELI_ET_AL_GENOME_CONTIGS_DBS` folder of the datapack.
+If you elected to download these genomes from [https://doi.org/10.5281/zenodo.7883421](https://doi.org/10.5281/zenodo.7883421) via the instructions at the top of this page, you will find their contigs databases in the `SUBSET_GTDB_CONTIGS_DBS` folder of the datapack.
 The file at `TABLES/01_GTDB_GENOMES_INFO.txt` describes each genome's taxonomy and also includes much of the data that we will generate in the next section.

 Go back to the top-level datapack directory before you start the next section.